Firefox 58 Gets Graphics Speed Boost, Web App Abilities - Slashdot

 Still (Score:1)

-Don't sacrifice quality for performance (Score:2)
+Don't sacrifice quality for performance (Score:3)

 While I'm all for Firefox improving performance, it can't come at the expensive of reliably rendering websites.
 After the upgrade, I noticed various problems across several sites I used to access without issue.